C0ffeeCode/typst-dhbw-technik-template/template.typ

 	degree: "Bachelor of Science",
 	// your major, such as "Computer Science"
 	major: "Computer Science",
+	// Change the language to `de` if desired
+	language: "en",

 	// Details on your university
 	university: (